heygautam2001/QSpiders/java.md

  - it is a unary operator
  - it is used to increase and decrease a value by one.
  - based on the position it is classified into two types.
- - Increament --> preIncrement , PostIncrement
+ - Increment --> preIncrement , PostIncrement
  - Decrement ---> postDecrement , preDecrement;
  - PostIncrement
    - it is a unary operator which is used to increase a value by one